-Supply battery and Elektroblock become hot during operation and can cause smouldering or fire if heat cannot be discharged properly.
+The supply battery and the Elektroblock become hot during operation which can result in smouldering or fire if the heat dissipation is inadequate.

 - Never cover the supply battery or the Elektroblock. - Do not misuse the storage space of the supply battery and the Elektroblock as a storage space for other objects.